 - Dry skin

 You can afford to neglect normal night sweating in children.

 However, if the night sweats accompany some other indicators such as the listed below, you should take his to your doctors:

 - Shows signs of body pain

 - Infrequent breathing or breathing with added effort

 - Any other symptoms of sickness

 If your baby has one or more of the above symptoms combined with night sweats (baby sweating at night), it’s recommended that you schedule an appointment with your baby’s doctor.
+Observe if your baby is sweating excessively when doing simple activities such as feeding.
 This is because excessive sweating in babies is sometimes a symptom of a more serious underlying condition.

 Keeping your doctor informed of any symptoms that occur simultaneously will help you rule out unnecessary doubts.